Contribute on Github

 I Want My Greeting in a Window!

 Pike has support for graphical user interfaces.
-If you have the GTK Pike module installed on your computer, you can use a slightly modified program to print “Hello world!” in its own window:
+If you have the GTK2 or GI Pike modules installed on your computer, you can use a slightly modified program to print “Hello world!” in its own window:

 int main()